Jackie French Koller

 Jackie French Koller (born 1948) is an American author of picture books, chapter books, and novels for children and young adults.
 She lives and writes in western Massachusetts.

-Koller is also an accomplished painter.
+Koller is also a painter.
 Her interest in art inspired her to open The Little Black Dog Gallery in Westfield, Massachusetts.
 Koller's young-adult novel If I Had One Wish was adapted into a Disney Channel Original Movie under the title You Wish!.